31 Different Types of Wasps in Missouri

 It is most recognizable for its yellow-orange color, black-tipped antennae, and black rings around its body.

 The wasp is often found in areas with plenty of vegetation, such as meadows and parks.
-It has a stinger and will use in self-defense if threatened.
+It has a stinger and will be used in self-defense if threatened.

 Ringed Paper Wasps build nests of paper cells that they fashion from chewed-up wood fibers.

-They prefer to build these nests in sheltered places, such as under tree branches or roofs.
-They are types of wasps in Missouri that feed on nectar, aphids, and other insects.
+They prefer to build nests in sheltered places, such as under tree branches or roofs.
+In Missouri, there are types of wasps that feed on nectar, aphids, and other insects.

 Meanwhile, the wasps are social, living in colonies of up to several hundred individuals.
-These colonies are headed by one queen and can last for several years.
+One queen heads these colonies, which can last several years.

 They are also known as sand-burrowing wasps, and they make their nests by burrowing into the ground in sandy or gravel areas.

-The sand wasps, on this list of different types of wasps in Missouri, are predators and feed on small arthropods.
-These wasps are solitary, non-aggressive, and harmless to humans.
+Sand wasps, one of the different types in Missouri, are predators that feed on small arthropods.
+They are solitary, non-aggressive, and harmless to humans.

-The Sand Wasp is a beneficial insect for the garden because it helps to control pest populations by preying on other insects.
+The sand wasp is a beneficial garden insect because it helps control pest populations by preying on other insects.
 It also feeds on pollen, nectar, and honeydew from plants.

-The Sand Wasp is an important pollinator of flowers in Missouri, and its presence can be helpful for the growth and health of native plants.
+The Sand Wasp is an important pollinator of flowers in Missouri, and its presence can help the growth and health of native plants.

 It is typically found in wooded areas and prefers areas with deciduous trees.